sericks007/cognitive-toolkit-docs/articles/Speech/Home.md

 * Supports capitalization and punctuation, masking profanity, and text normalization.
 * Provides both REST and client libraries for running on various platforms (Windows, Android, iOS) using different languages (C#, Java, JavaScript, Object-C).

-Developers can choose use either [REST](GetStarted/GetStartedREST) or [Microsoft Speech Client Libraries](GetStarted/GetStartedClientLibraries) to access APIs for speech to text.
+Developers can choose use either [REST](GetStarted/GetStartedREST) or [Microsoft Speech Client Libraries](GetStarted/GetStartedClientLibraries) to access APIs for coverting speech to text.

 | Use cases | [REST](GetStarted/GetStartedREST) | [Client Libraries](GetStarted/GetStartedClientLibraries) |
 |-----|-----|-----|